mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/query/mssql.md

 # Query the model from Microsoft SQL Server

 This section assumes that you have trained a new model using [SQL client](/model/mssql/) or [MindsDB Studio](/model/train/).

+!!! info "Prerequisite"
+    Don't forget to install the prerequisites as explained in [connect your data section](/datasources/mssql/#prerequisite).

 To query the model, you will need to `SELECT` from the model table:

 ```sql
 exec('SELECT <target_variable> AS predicted,